Shower Pan Leaks

 However, improper installation or a defective plastic liner can lead to a shower pan leak sooner than expected.
 The main piece that can fail in a shower pan’s construction is the thin plastic liner (see image below).
 To prevent water damage and mold, it is important to inspect your shower pan regularly and make sure it is properly installed and sealed.

 Shower Pan Diagram

-This plastic liner is essential in keeping the water from leaking/filtering out into the surrounding areas while someone is taking a shower.
+The plastic liner of a shower pan is a vital component for keeping water from leaking or filtering out while someone is taking a shower.